pourhadi/collectionview/README.md

 ## License (MIT)

-Copyright (c) 2015-present - Yannick Loriot
+Copyright (c) 2019 - present Daniel Pourhadi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal